 Accidental deaths, especially drowning and suffocation, are common on school field trips, pools or recreational facilities, and childcare facilities.
 If you lost a child or another loved one in an area where they should have been properly supervised, you may be entitled to compensation for their wrongful death.

 Product manufacturers and designers may be held liable for incorrectly labeling their products, selling products with a manufacturing or design error, or failing to meet industry standards for their product.
 If you were injured by a product despite using it as intended, you may be entitled to receive compensation for your injuries and losses.

-Construction sites and places of business are required to meet many different workplace and worker safety standards issued by the Occupational Safety and Health Administration (OSHA).
+Construction sites and places of business are required to meet many different worker safety standards issued by the Occupational Safety and Health Administration (OSHA).
 They must also satisfy various rules and regulations issued by different local, state, and federal work safety bodies.
 If workplaces do not meet safety standards, they put their employees’ lives at risk of injury or death.